Astrak/LoadScreen.js/README.md

     weight: '6px',//Weight of the progress element, in px ('bar' type) or svg units ('circular').
     sizeInfo: true,//Display size progress in MB.
     progressInfo: true,//Display the progress element.
-    percentInfo: false,//Display progress in % (can be redundant with progressInfo and sizeInfo).
     textInfo: [ 'Loading', 'Processing', 'Compiling', 'Creating scene' ]//Or false to remove.
 };